 Administrators and operators can add or delete firewall rules manually.
-To add a new Firewall Rule click the <Create Firewall Rule> button.
+To add a new Firewall Rule click the [Create Firewall Rule] button.
 You will have to choose whether to apply the firewall rule using a software firewall (1st option) or using a hardware firewall specific to Chelsio NICs (2nd option).

-The <Remove All> button deletes all firewall rules from the UI without updating the actual firewall.
+[Remove All] deletes all firewall rules from the UI without actually updating the firewall.